sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-document-translation.md

 - **Images**: Text embedded in images within documents isn't translated.
 - **Encrypted files**: Encrypted files can't be translated.
-- **Password-protected files**: Password-protected files aren't eligible for translation.
+- **Password-protected files**: Password-protected files are not eligible for translation.
 - **On-demand translation for folders**: Folders in OneDrive aren't eligible for translation.

 ---